 Once you buy options… you’ll never look at the market the same way again.

-These bonuses are all my gifts to you for simply taking me up on a risk-free trial service…
+These bonuses are all my gifts to you for simply taking me up on a risk-free trial in my interactive trading research service…

 Introducing: Catalyst Cash-Outs LIVE.

-Catalyst Cash-Outs LIVE
+It’s called, Catalyst Cash-Outs LIVE.

-give out weekly trade recommendations on the very best opportunities we see in the market.
+In it, we give out LIVE weekly trade recommendations on the very best opportunities we see in the market.

-It all starts with our weekly livestream briefing
+It all starts with our weekly livestream briefing that I host with my co-founder Karim Rahemtulla.

+Like me, he is a multi-millionaire trader.

+But where I focus on technical trading and targeting faster profits…

+Karim focuses more on value investing and fundamental analysis.

+Together… we give you multiple ways to tackle the market.

-single week… on Tuesday at exactly 2 pm… we go live.
+And every single week… on Tuesday at exactly 2 pm… we go live.

 You’ll see us on camera discussing the week… and the setups we are most excited about.